MagariBiernat/mobileToDoJava/README.md

 # mobileToDoJava

+ToDo Application

+Written in Java Language,
-It is a mobile ToDo app written in java language for a school project.
+for a school Java Project.